jandelgado/rabtap/README.md

   only queues bound to exchange `amq.direct` and skip all empty exchanges.
 * `rabtap info --filter "queue.Name =~ '.*test.*'" --omit-empty` - print all
   queues with `test` in their name.
-* `rabtap info --filter "queue.Name =~ '.*test.*' && exchange.Type == 'topic'" --omit-empty` - like
+* `rabtap info --filter "queue.Name =~ '.*test.*' && exchange.Type == 'topic'"
-  before, but consider only exchanges of type `topic`.
+  --omit-empty`: like before, but consider only exchanges of type `topic`
-* `rabtap info --filter "queue.Consumers > 0" --omit --stats --consumers` - print
+* `rabtap info --filter "queue.Consumers > 0" --omit --stats --consumers`:
-  all queues with at least one consumer
+  print all queues with at one consumer
+* `rabtap info --filter "queue.HasDlx()" --omit`: print all queues with an associated DLX (dead letter exchange)

 ### Type reference